 If you dream of living in New York, this blog post is for you.
 Naturally, the affordability question comes up often (like in every conversation) when people talk about living in NYC.
 Yes, this city is incredibly expensive to live in.
 And yes, most of the expense is housing.
 That said, before you take the leap and pick up and move to the city, you should think about how to afford to live in New York City.
 And with that thought, come questions you should ask yourself.

 Are you willing to live with a roommate or several roommates?

 Splitting the rent is the only way that many people afford to live in NYC at all.
 Even if you live alone now, you will probably have to room with a stranger or two in New York to make the rent every month.
 Are you willing to give up a certain level of privacy and independence to live with a total stranger?
 At times, roommates can be awesome, but other times, they’re not.
-There are roommate matchmaking services to help you find a compatible roomie.
+If you have no idea where to start to find someone to share expenses, there are roommate matchmaking services to help you find a compatible roomie.

 Are you willing to live outside the city?